 Suppose you’ve been in a car accident and been injured.
 The total cost of lost wages, medical bills, pain and suffering and everything is else determined to be a total of $100,000.

 During the lawsuit however the judge determines that 30% percent of the crash was you fault.
 Under New Jersey’s modified comparative negligence rule, you would receive only $70,000 of the $100,000 in damages.
 The way the math works for this is that the $100,000 is divided by 30%, or $30,000, and the money received is reduced by this amount.
-This changes as soon as it’s determined you were over 50% at fault at which case New Jersey law states you will receive $0 in damages.
+This changes as soon as it’s determined you were over 50% at fault at which case the law states that you will receive $0 in damages.

 It’s important to keep this in mind when negotiating an auto accident settlement in New Jersey to make sure you get the most money possible.

-Other Rules regarding Car Accidents in
+Other Rules regarding Auto Accidents in New Jersey

 New Jersey Small Claims: $3,000 Limit